fiee/croisee/README.rst

 Make a wordlist
 ---------------

-#. use the provided wordlists for German, English and Esperanto
-  (derived from ispell_ dictionaries); you can upload them directly
+1. use the provided wordlists for German, English and Esperanto (derived from ispell_ dictionaries); you can upload them directly
-#. use a dictionary from aspell:
+2. use a dictionary from aspell_:

  aspell dump master > mydict.txt

-#. get some long text, e.g. from `Project Gutenberg`_
+3. get some long text, e.g. from `Project Gutenberg`_
-#. write your own
+4. write your own

 * The wordlist file is expected in UTF-8 encoding.
 * Format is "(word)\t(description)\t(priority)\n".
 Description and priority are optional (default to word and 0).
-* run `make-wordlist.py` on it (or several), result is `wordlist.txt`
+* run ``make-wordlist.py`` on it (or several), result is ``wordlist.txt``.

 Make a dictionary
 -----------------

 * upload a wordlist file to your croisee installation (Wordlist Upload); that may take a while
-* fix the descriptions and priorities, if you like
+* fix descriptions and priorities, if you like

 Development